At Teddington School teachers, parents and students all believe in creating opportunities beyond the curriculum set by the government.

 - to learn time management and prioritising aspects of their lives learning about long term commitments

-- 30 per cent of job applications as well as UCAS applications should be about Extra-Curricular Activities.
-An interesting EA will help them stand out.
+- 30 per cent of job applications as well as UCAS applications should be about extra-curricular activities.
+An interesting activity will help them stand out.

 The school runs competitive teams in all major sports, both after school and on occasional Saturdays.
-All students take part in regular inter-house competitions as part of the PE Curriculum; they are encouraged to reach their highest possible potential and to enjoy taking part by providing them with every opportunity to develop their skills and expertise.
-Full details of the PE Curriculum and the examinations that we offer can be found on the Curriculum section of this website.
+All students take part in regular inter-house competitions as part of the PE curriculum; they are encouraged to reach their highest possible potential and to enjoy taking part by providing them with every opportunity to develop their skills and expertise.
+Full details of the PE curriculum and the examinations that we offer can be found within the curriculum section of this website.

 Our core ethos of ‘sport for all’ and our belief that sport will have a positive influence on every student at Teddington School means that whether you’re an aspiring international or just want to play sport as part of a healthy lifestyle we have something to offer you.